agektmr/PortableCache/README.md

 * Android Browser 4 (WebSQL)
 * Safari 7 (WebSQL)

-Following browsers are confirmed to gracefully fallback on PortableCache.js
+Following browsers are confirmed to gracefully fallback on PortableCache

 * IE 6, 7, 8